Quantum Computing MS

 What you’ll learn

-Master the physics behind quantum computing with the Physics: Quantum Computing MS program.
+Master the physics behind quantum computing with the Quantum Computing MS program.
 You’ll be prepared for this rapidly evolving field by studying a combination of core physics and cutting-edge topics like quantum algorithms.

 For complete curricular details visit UW-Madison’s Guide →